Zoomed Image

 Pack Name Azure

-Domain Name Your Azure Tenant ID
+Domain Name Your Tenant ID (from Step 1)

-Password The client secret Value from Step 1
+Password The client secret Value (from Step 1)

-Parameters subscriptionid=<your subscription ID>
+Parameters (under Optional Parameters) subscriptionid=<your subscription ID>

-1. Save the credential pack
+1. Click OK to save the credential pack

 Step 4: Run the Integration